sky0926a/framework/README.md

-# `CinnoxVisitorCore`
+# `CinnoxVisitorCoreSDK`

-This guide provides instructions for setting up and using the `CinnoxVisitorCore` framework in your iOS application.
+This guide provides instructions for setting up and using the `CinnoxVisitorCoreSDK` framework in your iOS application.

 ## iOS Quick Start Guide

-To quickly integrate the `CinnoxVisitorCore` framework into your iOS application, follow these steps:
+To quickly integrate the `CinnoxVisitorCoreSDK` framework into your iOS application, follow these steps:

 1. Open your Xcode project and navigate to the project directory.
 2. Open the `Podfile` file and add the following line:
 ```
-pod 'CinnoxVisitorCore', '~> 1.0.0'
+pod 'CinnoxVisitorCoreSDK', '~> 1.0.0'
 ```
 3. Save the `Podfile` and run the command `pod install` in the project directory to install the framework.
 > Note: Make sure you have CocoaPods installed on your system before running the `pod install` command.